mir-group/phoebe/doc/doc_pages/InputFiles.md

 <li> Optional
 </ul>

-@subsubsection elPhInterpolation elPhInterpolation
+@subsection elPhInterpolation elPhInterpolation
 <ul>
 <li> Can be either "wannier" or "epa".
 The first, prepares the electron-phonon coupling for the transport calculation with Wannier interpolation (i.e. does the transformation from Bloch to Wannier representation).
 The second, prepares the electron-phonon coupling to be used with the EPA approximation.
 <li> *string*
 <li> Required
 </ul>

-@subsubsection wannier90Prefix wannier90Prefix
+@subsection wannier90Prefix wannier90Prefix
 <ul>
 <li> Set to the same value of `prefix` in Wannier90.
 It's used to locate the files `{prefix}.eig` generated by `wannier90.x`.
 <li> *string*
 <li> Required
 </ul>

-@subsubsection quantumEspressoPrefix quantumEspressoPrefix
+@subsection quantumEspressoPrefix quantumEspressoPrefix
 <ul>
 <li> Set to the same value of `prefix` in Quantum-ESPRESSO.
 It's used to locate the files `{prefix}.dyn*` or `{prefix}.phoebe.*.dat` generated by `ph.x`.
 <li> *string*
 <li> Required
 </ul>

-@subsubsection fermiLevel fermiLevel
+@subsection fermiLevel fermiLevel
 <ul>
 <li> Sets the fermi level of the ground state.
 Can be specified e.g. in Bands or DOS apps to specify an otherwise unknown fermi level.
 This quantity is read from file for transport calculations: this input parameter overwrites that value, use with caution.
 <li> *double+units*
 <li> Optional
 </ul>

-@subsubsection numOccupiedStates numOccupiedStates
+@subsection numOccupiedStates numOccupiedStates
 <ul>
 <li> Determines the number of occupied Kohn-Sham states at the ground state.
 The default value can be read from either the @ref electronH0FileName (when this is the Quantum-ESPRESSO xml file) or the file with the el-ph interaction.
 The user choose instead to specify the @ref fermiLevel (@ref numOccupiedStates can be computed knowing that).
 <li> *double*
 <li> Optional.
 </ul>

-@subsubsection minChemicalPotential minChemicalPotential
+@subsection minChemicalPotential minChemicalPotential
 <ul>
 <li> To be used together with @ref maxChemicalPotential and @ref deltaChemicalPotential, sets the code to compute properties at all chemical Potentials between @ref minChemicalPotential and @ref maxChemicalPotential in steps of @ref deltaChemicalPotential.
 Can be exchanged with @ref chemicalPotentials to instead manually specify the chemical potentials of the calculation.
 <li> *double*
 <li> (Required) either specify (@ref minChemicalPotential, @ref maxChemicalPotential, @ref deltaChemicalPotential) or @ref chemicalPotentials.
 </ul>

-@subsubsection maxChemicalPotential maxChemicalPotential
+@subsection maxChemicalPotential maxChemicalPotential
 <ul>
 <li> To be used together with @ref minChemicalPotential and @ref deltaChemicalPotential, sets the code to compute properties at all chemical potentials between @ref minChemicalPotential and @ref maxChemicalPotential in steps of @ref deltaChemicalPotential.
 Can be exchanged with chemicalPotentials to instead manually specify the chemical potentials of the calculation.
 <li> *double*
 <li> (Required) either specify (@ref minChemicalPotential, @ref maxChemicalPotential, @ref deltaChemicalPotential) or @ref chemicalPotentials.
 </ul>

-@subsubsection deltaChemicalPotential deltaChemicalPotential
+@subsection deltaChemicalPotential deltaChemicalPotential
 <ul>
 <li> To be used together with @ref minChemicalPotential and @ref maxChemicalPotential, sets the code to compute properties at all chemical Potentials between @ref minChemicalPotential and @ref maxChemicalPotential in steps of @ref deltaChemicalPotential.
 Can be exchanged with @ref chemicalPotentials to instead manually specify the chemical potentials of the calculation.
 <li> *double*
 <li> (Required) either specify (@ref minChemicalPotential, @ref maxChemicalPotential, @ref deltaChemicalPotential) or @ref chemicalPotentials.
 </ul>

-@subsubsection minTemperature minTemperature
+@subsection minTemperature minTemperature
 <ul>
 <li> To be used together with @ref maxTemperature and @ref deltaTemperature, sets the code to compute observables at temperatures between @ref minTemperature and @ref maxTemperature in steps of @ref deltaTemperature.
 <li> *double*
 <li> (Required): either set (@ref minTemperature, @ref maxTemperature, @ref deltaTemperature) or @ref temperatures.
 </ul>

-@subsubsection maxTemperature maxTemperature
+@subsection maxTemperature maxTemperature
 <ul>
 <li> To be used together with @ref minTemperature and @ref deltaTemperature, sets the code to compute observables at temperatures between @ref minTemperature and @ref maxTemperature in steps of @ref deltaTemperature.
 <li> *double*
 <li> (Required): either set (@ref minTemperature, @ref maxTemperature, @ref deltaTemperature) or @ref temperatures.
 </ul>

-@subsubsection deltaTemperature deltaTemperature
+@subsection deltaTemperature deltaTemperature
 <ul>
 <li> To be used together with minTemperature and maxTemperature, sets the code to compute observables at temperatures between @ref minTemperature and @ref maxTemperature in steps of @ref deltaTemperature.
 <li> *double*